Jobs at the Y

 - Personable and positive in your approach to learning and fun.

-- Understand character development as chief mission of YMCA and personally exhibits a commitment to this goal in all YMCA operations.
+- Understand character development as the chief mission of the YMCA and personally exhibit a commitment to this goal in all YMCA operations.

 - Cooperate with fellow counselors.